Christopher-Silver/hockey-lakehouse-analytics/docs/kpi_deep_dives/penalties_kpi.md

 - Tripping ↑

 👉 Interpretation:
-- This is not a situational issue tied to one behavior
+- This is not a situational issue tied to one behavior,
-- It reflects **general lack of discipline in offensive situations**
+- Rather it reflects **general lack of discipline in offensive situations**

 ---